Emmotes/ic_spoilers/docs/kas.md

     "id": 2086,
     "flavour_text": "",
     "description": {
-        "desc": "Kas's damage against Boss enemies is increased by $(amount)%, and the effect of Born Into Evil is increased by $(amount)% for each Undead Champion in the formation."
+        "desc": "Kas's damage against Boss enemies is increased by $(amount)%, and the effect of Born Into Evil is increased by $(amount___2)% for each Undead Champion in the formation."
     },
     "effect_keys": [
         {